usaid-cs/yesterday-i-learned/c.md

 # C

-- C is statically and weakly typed.
+- C is statically and yet weakly typed.
 In the compromise between productivity and verbosity, this is the worst possible combination.
 - The variable convention seems to be `underscored_things`.
 - _Pointers_ (e.g. `int* something`) are something you declare.
 It _points_ to something of the declared type.
 It should only be assigned addresses (`&something`).
 - "Accessing" what a pointer is pointing to uses something like Python's unpacking syntax: if `int* foo` points to something that's `14`, `*foo` gives you `14`.